National economy (Turkey): Economic policy of the CUP

-However following the radicalization of the CUP post-Balkan Wars, the committee switched back to extremist rhetoric in the economy, advocating for Muslim Turkish domination of the economy at the expense of non-Muslim and non-domestic business.
 National Economy, "Millî İktisat", was a combination of corporatism, protectionism, and statist economic policies.
 This became a formal platform of CUP policy in their 1916 congress, whose goal was to create an indigenous Turkish-Muslim bourgeoisie and middle class.
 For the CUP, the way to kick start capitalism for the Turks was to seize capital from the well endowed Christians for themselves.
 To this end, pseudo-Marxist rhetoric was used against Armenian enterprise such as there being a "class struggle" and disproportionate ownership by Armenians of wealth that had to be shared with Muslims at all costs.
 Import substitution industrialization and property confiscation centralized of economic capital in the hands of "loyal" ethnic groups, which deepened political support for the CUP.
 When it came to foreign trade, previously well established liberal policy gave way to protectionism: tariffs were increased in 1914 from 8 to 11%, by 1915 they reached 30%.

+The CUP supported many stock companies later in the war, and once again welcomed guilds with the Society of Guilds [Esnaf Cemiyeti].
+The Society of Guilds and the National Defence League essentially put the sale and distribution of wheat inside the Empire and to its allies under Unionist secretaries.
+These trustees became the face of corruption and war profiteering in the Unionist regime, and were known as the 'rich of 1916.'
+Attempts by the government to crackdown on price gouging were "half-hearted and unsuccessful."
+Wage-earning farmers were the ultimate victims of the supply regime.
+Their additional conscription into the army to alleviate manpower shortages in costly fronts meant that by the end of the war, the empire's economy was ruined.

+Legacy

 The policies associated with National Economy were essential for the CUP's Türk Yurdu project that carried over to the later Republican People's Party regime, and created a fertile ground for the Republic of Turkey's industrialization post independence war.

 Confiscation of Christian-owned property continued until the late twentieth century.